Corporate Accounting

 Meaning and Types of Solvency Ratios

-Solvency ratios are a type of financial ratios used to test a company’s ability to repay its long-term debts.
+Solvency ratios are financial measurements used to assess a company’s ability to meet its long-term obligations.

 Solvency ratios are important tools for assessing a company’s financial health.
 They can be used to identify companies at risk of defaulting on their debt obligations and help investors make informed decisions about whether or not to invest in a company.